+'''

-- 1. In a command line, enter the following command: - > C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 20 [Edition]\win64\bin\tbdbserver.exe
+C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 22

+[Edition]\win64\bin\tbdbserver.exe

+'''

 How to Stop and Restart the Database Server on Windows

 If you installed the database server as a Windows service using Configuration Wizard, you can stop it and restart it using the Harmony Control Panel or the Windows Services control panel.
 If you installed it using Service Launcher, you can stop it and restart it manually in Service Launcher.